A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

-In Table~\ref{table:soc81_error}, we observe that the standard FNS-CD-IP-ADC(3) approach yields a mean absolute error (MAE) of 0.19 eV, with a mean error (ME) of –0.07 eV, indicating an underestimation compared to the experimental IPs.
-However, the standard error (SE) is 0.36 eV, suggesting a somewhat larger variance in error across the dataset.
-The results are inferior compared to the corresponding EOM-CCSD values.
-However, the scaled matrix FNS-CD-IP-[ADC(2)+x(3)] method, where the third-order ADC contribution is scaled with an empirical factor, $x = 0.5$ gives an excellent performance and achieves an improved MAE of 0.16 eV and a lower SE of 0.18 eV.
-The histogram analysis in Figure \ref{fig:soc81-histo} further supports this trend, showing tighter clustering of errors around the experimental benchmark in FNS-CD-IP-[ADC(2)+x(3)] method.
-To contextualize our findings, we benchmarked both ADC-based methods against GW-based approaches applied to the same SOC-81 subset.
-Table~\ref{table:soc81_error} compiles the MAE, SE, and ME obtained from one-shot and self-consistent GW approaches, $G_{0}W_{0}@\mathrm{PBE}$, $G_{0}W_{0}@\mathrm{PBE0}$, and scGW, each implemented with exact two-component (X2C) relativistic Hamiltonian.
-The $G_{0}W_{0}@\mathrm{PBE}$ scheme performs worst (MAE = 0.32 eV, ME = –0.31 eV), whereas $G_{0}W_{0}@\mathrm{PBE0}$ improves accuracy (MAE = 0.14 eV, ME = 0.00 eV, SE = 0.20 eV), highlighting sensitivity of $G_{0}W_{0}$ method on the selection of DFT functional.
-Fully self-consistent scGW yields an intermediate MAE of 0.21 eV (ME = –0.17 eV, SE = 0.17 eV) but at substantially higher cost due to iterative Dyson-equation solutions.
-The FNS-CD-IP-[ADC(2)+x(3)] method exhibit comparable or superior accuracy compared to GW techniques while retaining significant computational advantages.
-The low MAE and SE values underscore the efficacy of combining frozen natural spinors with semi-empirical scaling for reliable IP predictions in molecular systems where relativistic effects are relevant.
+As shown in Table~\ref{table:soc81_error}, the standard FNS-CD-IP-ADC(3) approach yields a MAE of 0.19 eV and a ME of -0.07 eV, indicating a systematic underestimation relative to experimental IPs.
+However, the SE is 0.36 eV, indicating a relatively larger variance in errors across the dataset.
+The results are inferior to the corresponding EOM-CCSD values.
+In contrast, the scaled matrix FNS-CD-IP-[ADC(2)+x(3)] method, in which the third-order ADC contribution is scaled by an empirical factor, $x = 0.5$, exhibits excellent performance and achieves an improved MAE of 0.16 eV and a lower SE of 0.18 eV.
+The histogram analysis in Figure \ref{fig:soc81-histo} further supports this trend, showing tighter clustering of errors around the experimental benchmark for the FNS-CD-IP-[ADC(2)+x(3)] method.
+To contextualize these findings, we benchmarked both ADC-based methods against GW-based approaches applied to the same SOC-81 subset.
+Table~\ref{table:soc81_error} compiles the MAE, SE, and ME obtained from one-shot and self-consistent GW approaches, $G_{0}W_{0}@\mathrm{PBE}$, $G_{0}W_{0}@\mathrm{PBE0}$, and scGW, each implemented with an exact two-component (X2C) relativistic Hamiltonian.
+The $G_{0}W_{0}@\mathrm{PBE}$ scheme performs the worst (MAE = 0.32 eV, ME = –0.31 eV), whereas $G_{0}W_{0}@\mathrm{PBE0}$ improves accuracy (MAE = 0.14 eV, ME = 0.00 eV, SE = 0.20 eV), highlighting sensitivity of $G_{0}W_{0}$ method to the choice of DFT functional.
+Fully self-consistent scGW yields an intermediate MAE of 0.21 eV (ME = –0.17 eV, SE = 0.17 eV) but at substantially higher computational cost due to iterative Dyson-equation solutions.
+The FNS-CD-IP-[ADC(2)+x(3)] method exhibits comparable or superior accuracy relative to GW techniques while retaining significant computational advantages.
+The low MAE and SE values underscore the efficacy of combining frozen natural spinors with semi-empirical scaling for reliable IP predictions in molecular systems where relativistic effects are significant.